ACV Gummies: Where the Real Work Happens

 The volatility problem: you can lose what you formulated

-Acetic acid is volatile.
-Gummies often involve heat, agitation, and time-three things that can quietly strip volatile character away.
-This is where ACV gummies develop what we call a “truth gap”: the batch sheet may show ACV going in, but the finished product can drift if the process isn’t built for retention.
+Acetic acid is volatile, and gummies involve heat, agitation, and time—three things that can strip that character away.
+This creates a “truth gap”: the batch sheet shows ACV going in, but the finished product drifts if the process isn’t built for retention.

 • Temperature-time exposure during cook and finishing steps